Selling US Steel to a Foreign Country Would Be a Blow to National Security and a Win for China

 A superpower wanting to remain a superpower needs a strong defense industrial base.
 And to have a strong defense industrial base, you need a strong steel industry.
 Consequently, having a strong steel industry is not optional if you want to remain a superpower.

-What’s more, a strong national steel industry must be under the control of U.S. citizens to ensure it is 100 percent available in a national emergency.
-This dovetails with the Department of Defense’s 2022 National Defense Strategy, which identifies as a priority ensuring the United States can securely produce the products, services, and technologies needed now and in the future at speed, scale, and cost.
+What’s more, a strong national steel industry must be under the control of U.S. citizens to ensure that it is 100 percent available in a national emergency.
+This dovetails with the Department of Defense’s 2022 National Defense Strategy, which identifies as a priority ensuring that the United States can securely produce the products, services, and technologies needed now and in the future at speed, scale, and cost.

-Further, ensuring we have a strong defense industrial base trumps the Friedmanian goal of achieving optimal efficiency for the worldwide production of steel.
+Further, ensuring that we have a strong defense industrial base trumps the Friedmanian goal of achieving optimal efficiency for the worldwide production of steel.

 Hence, while allowing Nippon Steel to acquire U.S. Steel may look good from a short-term economic perspective, doing so accelerates the emasculation of the U.S. defense industrial base and would be contrary to our stated National Defense Strategy.